 Have fun reading the slides aloud!
 Read them slowly and quickly depending upon whether they refer to low or high energy.

-Ask students to share times and places when they felt too tired and/or lazy to be active.
+Ask students to share times and places when their energy was low and they didn't feel like being active.

 Check Your Energy and Your Mood